goffinet/gns3api/README.md

 This module provides an easy access to the GNS3 API, see http://api.gns3.net/en/2.0 .

+**Warning**: The module is not yet stable, it may change at any time.

 Example:
 - create an API object
   api = gns3api.api()